pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/appdaemon/api.markdown

 ### About Events

-Events are a fundamental part of how Home Assistant works under the covers.
+Events are a fundamental part of how Open Peer Power works under the covers.
 HA has an event bus that all integrations can read and write to, enabling integrations to inform other integrations when important events take place.
-We have already seen how state changes can be propagated to AppDaemon - a state change however is merely an example of an event within Home Assistant.
+We have already seen how state changes can be propagated to AppDaemon - a state change however is merely an example of an event within Open Peer Power.
 There are several other event types, among them are:

 - `homeassistant_start`
 - `homeassistant_stop`